MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugoutputcallbacks2-output2.md

 ### -param Which [in]

-The kind of DEBUG_OUTPUT_XXX notification that is coming in.
-The DEBUG_OUTPUT_XXX notifications are defined in the dbgeng.h header using  #defines.
-For more information, see [DEBUG_OUTPUT_XXX](https://docs.microsoft.com/windows-hardware/drivers/debugger/debug-output-xxx).
+The kind of DEBUG_OUTPUTCB_XXX notification that is coming in.
+The DEBUG_OUTPUTCB_XXX notifications are defined in the dbgeng.h header using  #defines.
+For more information, see [DEBUG_OUTPUTCB_XXX](https://docs.microsoft.com/windows-hardware/drivers/debugger/debug-outputcb-xxx).

 ### -param Flags [in]